-An example of some of the reviews that have appeared in the hard copy issues of the The Seventh Quarry magazine
+Examples of some of the reviews published in the hard copy issues of the The Seventh Quarry magazine

 Review by Jessica Newport of AMERICA, AERONWY, AND ME/DYLAN THOMAS TRIBUTE TOUR by Peter Thabit Jones

 Co-published by The Seventh Quarry Press, UK and Cross-Cultural Communications, USA, 2019.

 Peter Thabit Jones was born in Wales, raised by his maternal grandparents and continues to reside there now.
 He was a teacher of English Literature, Children’s Literature and Creative Writing at Swansea University before taking an early retirement.

 An award-winning poet and author, Peter has penned fourteen books, translated into over twenty languages.
 In addition to this, his drama pieces have been performed both in the UK and America and 2017 saw the premiere of his chamber opera libretto in Luxembourg.
 He has won awards including the 2017 Homer: European Medal for Art and Poetry, The Royal Literary Fund Award and an Arts Council of Wales Award to name but a few.

 Peter is the Founder and Editor of both this magazine, The Seventh Quarry Poetry Magazine,which publishes worldwide sourced poetry, translations, interviews and articles, and The Seventh Quarry Press which publishes international poetry, prose, and art books.